Comprehension Connection Header Image-literacy resources and tips for classroom teachers

 Like writing, reading also requires foundational skills as the ingredients to real reading.
 Students need alphabetic knowledge, decoding skills, fluency, and word knowledge to put it all together for comprehension.
 Each foundational skill is like the ingredients of bread, and without proficiency in each, student comprehension is like bread without yeast.

-Foundational Skills
+supporting comprehension with Foundational Skills

 As you begin your year, whether you are in primary, the middle grades, or middle school, take a hard look at each child’s foundation.
 You will find the missing or lacking “ingredients” by analyzing each of the following components of reading.
+These foundational skills deeply impact a student’s comprehension of text, and therefore, academic learning.

 Spelling